MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

-20:50   Fixed 6 of the errors as i forgot to add ICoverTypeRepository CoverType { get; } in IUnitOfWork IRepository 23:10   Added New Product class in the model project 23:15   added the provided code to the new product class
+20:50   Fixed 6 of the errors as i forgot to add ICoverTypeRepository CoverType { get; } in IUnitOfWork IRepository 23:10   Added New Product class in the model project 23:15   added the provided code to the new product class 23:16   Added reference to the new product piece in the ApplicationDbContext.cs